 Make sure your listing is reflective of the property and it’s uses — especially if there are many other competing listings in the area.
 Describing sunsets is great, but people are going to be interested in your listing versus it’s neighbor based on the features not the view because it’s essentially the same.
 Likewise, if a property looks and feels one way (like a residential property), but acts like another (zoned for short term rentals in a high traffic area) it’s important to bridge that gap with the listing description.

 Why this matters: Using the same listing description for someone’s dream home and someone’s investment property will lead to you hitting the wrong audience and sitting on the market.
-People may see a conversion project like this former church or this former train depot and might think it would only be suitable for commercial rental uses, but in fact both of these properties were sold as primary residences!
+People may see a conversion project like a former church or a former train depot and might think it would only be suitable for commercial rental uses, but in fact both of these properties were sold as primary residences!
 The reverse is also true.
 A property may look like a residential home, but actually be an ideal property for someone looking to invest in short term rentals.

 From optimizing your photos to learning how to write listing descriptions, marketing listing can be a challenge which is why finding the right tools for real estate marketing is crucial.
 RealtyHive makes it simple with a variety of programs meant to give you the exposure you need to sell.
 From Time-Limited events that create buyer competition with massive property marketing to marketing-only options, RealtyHive has the tools you need to globally create your best chance to sell.